The information you need, right at your fingertips.

 The attorneys at Andalman & Flynn realize that legal matters pertaining to collections are complex and often difficult to understand.
 Here you will find an array of helpful resources to assist you in better understanding the legal issues surrounding our debt collections practice.

-Where business professionals come to get paid.
+Where professionals and businesses go to get paid.

 Frequently Asked Questions